 Only two northern white rhinos, a distant subspecies, are alive; both are female but neither can bear a calf.
 The last male northern white rhino, named Sudan, was euthanized in March 2018 at a preserve in Kenya due to age-related health problems.

 Researchers hope that one day Victoria and Amani could serve as surrogate mothers, giving birth to a northern white rhino baby.
 They're optimistic a northern white calf could be born this way within 10 to 15 years, and the work could also be applied to other rhino species, including critically endangered Sumatran and Javan rhinos.

 Victoria and Amani are two of six female southern white rhinos relocated to the San Diego park from private reserves in South Africa.
 The San Diego Zoo Institute for Conservation Research is conducting tests on all of them to see if they would be successful as surrogate mothers.

-Seven-year-old Victoria was the first to become pregnant in 2018, and 10-year-old Amani followed suit a few months later.
-Researchers will be watching them closely to see if they will successfully carry their calves through the gestation period, which typically lasts 16 to 18 months.
+Victoria was the first to become pregnant in 2018, and Amani followed suit a few months later.
+A rhino's gestation period typically lasts 16 to 18 months.

 The zoo institute has the cells of 12 individual northern white rhinos stored at its "Frozen Zoo."
 Scientists hope to convert those preserved cells to stem cells, which could develop into sperm and eggs to be used to artificially inseminate the female southern white rhinos.